isplab-unil/KGPMeter/README.md

 ```
 Where `path/to/kgpmeter.js` corresponds to the `frontend/lib/js/kgpmeter.js` file.
 The `kgpmeter.js` script looks for a `<div>` with id `kin-genomic-privacy-meter`.
-If it finds it, the script automatically creates a kgpmeter instance in it, using by default our [api endpoint][our_api_endpoint].
+If it finds it, the script automatically creates a kgpmeter instance in it, using by default our [api endpoint].

 It is also possible to specify some options using optional `data-` attributes :
 ```
 <div id="kin-genomic-privacy-meter" data-kgpmeter-api-url="https://santeperso.unil.ch/api-dev/" data-kgpmeter-lng="fr" data-kgpmeter-max-height="1000"></div>
 <script src="path/to/kgpmeter.js"></script>
 ```
-`data-kgpmeter-api-url` specifies the url of the used KGPMeter backend, here it is our santeperso.unil.ch endpoint (the default).
+`data-kgpmeter-api-url` specifies the url of the used KGPMeter backend, here our default [api endpoint] endpoint.
 Once you have set up your own KGPMeter backend, you can use its url.
 The two other `data-` attributes allow to set the web app language and maximum height (in pixel), if not present they default to `"en"` and `2000`.
 Available languages are `["en", "fr", "it", "de", "es"]`, the `data-kgpmeter-max-height` should be at least `600`.

 The second method to integrate KGPMeter in a webpage is to create a KGPMeter instance with javascript, the only advantage being the ability to use another `<div>` id: